PelicanPlatform/training-origin/README.md

 This behavior applies generally to any change to objects stored in the Origin.
 If you change the name or contents of an object in the Origin, that change is **not** propagated to the caches where a copy of that object may be stored.
 And since by default the Client will download objects from a cache (if a copy of that object exists in a cache), that means the Client will download an older version of the object.

+> Worse still, the way that data is transferred through Pelican means that the object stored in the cache may be updated with the newer version,
+> *while in the middle of downloading the object from the cache*.
+> The result is that the first X bytes downloaded from the cache correspond to the old version, while the last Y bytes correspond to the new version - almost certainly resulting in a corrupted object at the client.
+>
+> For this reason, any change to the *content* of an object at an origin should **ALWAYS** have a corresponding change in the object's *name*.
+> (There is a development path under consideration for mitigating this issue.)